chriskonnertz/Cellicle/README.md

 ### Start

 * To start the server: `nodejs server.js` (You will have to end it manually by terminating the process or via the remote command `shutdown`)
 * The server will listen to port 8080 of the system and will use the websocket protocol.
-Example: `ws://localhost:8080/`
+Example URI: `ws://localhost:8080/`

 ## Config

-Open `server_config.js` and edit these values:
+Open the `server_config.js` file and edit these values:

 * `rconPassword` (String): Set the password for remote access
 * `maxClients` (Integer): Limit the number of clients (bots do not count)